Preorder your copy of Hideout from any bookshop to download The Hangman Activity Book!

 ‘Not my car.’
 Not my name, either.

 He nods, unsurprised.
 ‘Anyone looking for it?’

 He’s not wrong.
 The house is in the middle of the woods, at the end of a long driveway off a dirt road.
-Nobody knows where I am.
-If I die out here, no-one will ever know what happened to me.
+None of my contacts at the FBI know where I am.
+I don’t even have a phone.
+If I die out here, no one will ever know what happened to me.
 That was the point.

 ‘Come on,’ Fred says.
 ‘You must be freezing.’